Available works

 Biography

-From the 1940s through his death, Gen Paul reverted to a style of action painting characterized by many of the elements of his work in the 1920s, but his later work never again succeeded in recapturing the innovation, emotion and expressionism of his earlier works.
+The paintings of 1930s reflect a more sober mood with precise lines and carefully chosen colours and an emphasis of rhythm over motion.
+From the 1940s through his death, Gen Paul reverted to a style of action painting characterized by many of the elements of his work in the 1920s.
+Some consider Gen Paul to be the first action painter, a precursor to the abstract expressionists of the 1950s.
 In 1934, he was recognized for his contributions to France and was awarded the Legion of Honour.
-Three years later he painted a large fresco for the Pavilion of Wines of France at the Paris International Exposition.

 Sold artworks